paulwib/workshop-redux/README.md

 # Exercise: Parameterized Action Creators

-Checkout the exercise branch on your computer:
+Checkout the exercise branch on your computer and install dependencies:

 ```
 $ git checkout 03-exercise_action-creators
+$ npm install
 ```

 A new feature request has come in - users want to be able to multiply numbers by any factor.